 Any athlete who participates in a competitive sports activity during a season is basically involved in a “controlled crash.”
 In order to sustain that ride so it does not end prematurely, you have to have some basis of conditioning, strength and power prior to the season.
 Three or four weeks of preseason activity is not enough, so you need to work on your muscles all year long.

 While athletes typically improve their endurance during a sports season, they sacrifice strength and power in the process.
 That causes them to be more susceptible to injury.
 The best way to rebuild that strength and power is to take a two-week rest after the sport’s season is finished.
 Then, once you are ready to begin working again, you should focus on activities that are different from those you were performing during your sport.

 The goal is to strengthen the areas above and below the muscles you were using during the season.
 That helps stabilize and strengthen those muscles.

 Saint Francis’ Sports Medicine program offers an effective method for athletes to maximize their offseason training.
-Certified Athletic Republic™ trainers in the Medical Center’s Fitness Plus gym customize training programs that take into account an athlete’s specific body type.
+Trainers in the Medical Center’s Fitness Plus gym customize training programs that take into account an athlete’s specific body type.

 “Our programs maximize your endurance, strength and power so you can participate in almost any kind of sport without breaking down prematurely,” says Bowen.
-“Athletic Republic can benefit you whether you are a single-sport, multi-sport or recreational athlete.”
+“They can benefit you whether you are a single-sport, multi-sport or recreational athlete.”